 The following is a list of terms mentioned earlier but explained here in greater detail.

-For Film files, the original title of the film is used with the definite and indefinite articles placed at the end.
+For Film dossiers, the original title of the film is used with the definite and indefinite articles placed at the end.
 Example: MAN WHO KNEW TOO MUCH, THE (Alfred Hitchcock, 1956) or: FEMME EST UNE FEMME, UNE (Jean-Luc Godard, 1961).

 Example: Arriflex 35 Model II A.